Call1415926/QuickestCausalChangeDetection/README.md

 ## Reproducibility notes

-- Random DAG generation, change-location selection, exploration schedules, and simulated observations are stochastic.
-The current script does not set a random seed.
 - To make a run reproducible, set the random-number stream before graph generation and configure parallel random streams appropriately for `parfor`.
 - Keep exactly one experiment block active.
 Otherwise, variables from a later block may overwrite an earlier configuration.
 - The adjacency matrix must follow the topological node order expected by `CalDoValue.m` and the ancestor calculations in `getW.m`.
 - The main theoretical guarantees apply to a single edge-weight change.
 The multiple-change blocks are empirical robustness experiments.
-- Pre-change parameters are treated as known by the core implementation, consistent with the principal model in the paper.
-- Covariance estimates used by MULTI-type methods must be positive definite.
-When a window-specific estimate is not positive definite, the corresponding likelihood-ratio increment is set to zero.
 - Large experiments can take substantial time and memory.
 Begin with a small smoke test, then restore the paper-scale settings.